First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Introduction

 \section{Introduction}

 Controlling unstable nonlinear systems remains challenging \cite{Stein2003}.
-For example, guiding a vehicle through dynamic and unstable drifting maneuvers is a difficult task where slight decision-making mistakes can lead to spin outs or crashes.
-In recent years, advanced control methods have been developed with the goal of giving autonomous vehicles the ability to leverage their full handling potential \cite{velenis2011steady,cutler2016autonomous,djeumou2023autonomous,goh2024beyond,Weber24}, with possible applications to the future design of advanced driver-assistance systems and autonomous driving safety systems.
+For example, driving a vehicle through dynamic and unstable drifting maneuvers is a difficult task where slight decision-making mistakes can lead to spin outs or crashes.
+In recent years, advanced control methods have been developed to give autonomous vehicles the ability to leverage their full handling potential \cite{velenis2011steady,cutler2016autonomous,djeumou2023autonomous,goh2024beyond,Weber24}, with possible applications to the future design of advanced driver-assistance systems and autonomous driving safety systems.

 In this setting, data-driven model predictive control (MPC) methods have gained wide popularity \cite{Hewing2020} due to their high performance, capability to use expressive learned models, and ability to account for constraints such as actuator limits and obstacle avoidance.
-In particular, data-driven models that adapt using online data are able to reduce model errors and sim-to-real discrepancies at deployment time \cite{kabzan2019learning,spielberg2021neural,djeumou2024one,ding2024drifting}.
+In particular, data-driven models that adapt using online data can reduce model errors and sim-to-real discrepancies at deployment time \cite{kabzan2019learning,spielberg2021neural,djeumou2024one,ding2024drifting}.
 However, simultaneously controlling and learning unstable systems is notoriously difficult.
-For instance, successfully executing a drifting maneuver requires a sufficiently-accurate initial model to precisely initiate the drift, and online adaptation alone may not enable identifying a model fast-enough to execute the maneuver, see Section~\ref{sec:online-adaptation-isn't-enough}.
+For instance (see Sec.~\ref{sec:results}), successfully executing a drifting maneuver requires a sufficiently accurate initial model to precisely initiate the drift, and online adaptation alone may not be sufficient to execute the maneuver.

-Autonomous driving at the limits, therefore, presents a challenge for data-driven MPC with online adaptation, due to its fast-paced nature and the inherent instability of the executed maneuvers.
+Autonomous driving at the limits presents a challenge for data-driven MPC with online adaptation due to its fast-paced nature and the inherent instability of the executed maneuvers.
 These difficulties raise the following questions: How can we effectively identify uncertain nonlinear dynamics to ensure that subsequent control is reliable?
 How should informative data be collected efficiently and safely to minimize time-intensive and potentially expensive testing on hardware?